HomeESA by StateESA Letter South Dakota

 +

 It is, as long as a South Dakota-licensed mental health professional actually evaluates you.
-The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that is just as valid in South Dakota as an in-person one.
+The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that’s just as valid in South Dakota as an in-person one.

 Will my South Dakota landlord have to accept my ESA letter?